WillTaylor2352/Plan2Meet/README.md

 ## Weekly Meeting

-Weekly stand-ups (open mic) will take place on our Discord server on Wednesdays at 6:30pm
+Weekly stand-ups (open mic) will take place on our Discord server on Mondays at 6:30pm